 Why do companies find it so difficult?

 ‘There are plenty of common challenges,’ says Chris.
 ‘Poor strategy, no purpose, no shared ambition, and weak ways of working.
 But the big one is that companies are terrified of risk.
 Putting out a new idea that could polarise people – and potentially even lose some customers – takes guts.‘

 As Chris says, companies tend to reward certainty: ‘They have multiple levels of sign-off from people who aren’t close to the consumer or the work.
 It’s very difficult to break the addiction to predictability.’

 What can you do to make the journey easier?

 Once you’ve got your strategy and purpose nailed, ‘having a common language and framework makes a huge difference,’ says Chris.
 ‘Too often, people are very subjective in their feedback and resort to “I don’t like it” without being able to say why.
 The right language and framework can help fix this.
-It means people are evaluating creative as objectively as possible, and against clear standards of what great looks like.’
+It means people are evaluating creativity as objectively as possible and against clear standards of what great looks like.’

 Also, a company’s leadership needs to be completely behind a brave approach.
 Chris says, ‘language and a framework aren’t a magic wand – the tone and expectations that the leadership set will ultimately dictate what’s allowed to flourish or wither on the vine.
 The creative ambition needs to be one that’s genuinely shared throughout the organisation.’